* Deaths and new HIV infections drop as epidemic stabilises

 In 2011, U.N. member states agreed to a target of getting HIV treatment to 15 million people by 2015.
 As countries scaled up treatment coverage, and evidence showed how treating HIV early also reduces its spread, the World Health Organisation (WHO) set new guidelines last year, expanding the number of people needing treatment by more than 10 million.

-Jennifer Cohn, medical director of the access campaign for the charity Médecins Sans Frontières (MSF), said millions of HIV positive people still do not get the drugs they needed.
+Jennifer Cohn, medical director of the access campaign for the charity Médecins Sans Frontières (MSF), said millions of HIV positive people still do not get the drugs they need.

 “Providing life-saving HIV treatment to nearly 12 million people in the developing world is a significant achievement, but more than half of people in need still do not have access,” she said.
 “We know that early treatment helps prevent transmission of HIV and keeps people healthy; we need to respond to HIV in all contexts and make treatment accessible to everyone in need as soon as possible.”
-(Reporting by Kate Kelland, additional reporting by Stephanie Nebehay in Geneva, editing by Ralph Boulton)
+(Reporting by Kate Kelland, editing by Ralph Boulton)